Maintenance Tasks¶

 For this example, we assume that you are doing daily backups, have a retention period of 10 years, and the period between backups stored gradually grows.

-• keep-last: 3 - even if only daily backups, an admin may want to create an extra one just before or after a big upgrade.
-Setting keep-last ensures this.
+- even if only daily backups, an admin may want to create an extra one just before or after a big upgrade.
+Setting keep-last ensures this. - keep-hourly: not set - for daily backups this is not relevant.
+You cover extra manual backups already, with keep-last.

-• keep-yearly: 9 - this is for the long term archive.
+- this is for the long term archive.
 As you covered the current year with the previous options, you would set this to nine for the remaining ones, giving you a total of at least 10 years of coverage.

 We recommend that you use a higher retention period than is minimally required by your environment; you can always reduce it if you find it is unnecessarily high, but you cannot recreate backup snapshots from the past.

-Garbage Collection
+Garbage Collection¶

 This functionality can also be accessed in the GUI, by navigating to Prune & GC from the top panel.
 From here, you can edit the schedule at which garbage collection runs and manually start the operation.